aws/aws-toolkit-azure-devops/AWS-Extension/Docs/welcome.rst

 .. meta::
     :description:
-         Welcome to the AWS Tools for Team Services Guide
+         Welcome to the AWS Tools for Visual Studio Team Services Guide

 ###################################################